ElZetache/ElZetache/README.md

 <h1 align="center">Welcome to my lands!</h1>
 <h3 align="center">Cybersegurity & Software Engineer</h3>

-Hi! you can call me Z, I am working on software development for an company in Barcelona.
+Hi!
+My name is Albert, I am working on software development for an company in Barcelona.
 I am currently working with cobol/db2 and mainframe on projects in the financial/insurance markets.
 - Software Engineer in my job.
 - Cybersecurity enthusiast in my spare time.
 - In the future I might do courses and upload them to youtube, it's just a possibility.